 There are several steps you can take to help minimize the chance of your property being damaged by water.
 Prevent a personal disaster from occurring in your community and take initiative!

 Do any floors of your home have a drain?
-It’s imperative you keep these areas free from obstruction, allowing them to vent.
+It’s imperative you keep these areas clear from obstruction, allowing them to vent.